 What is a sewer lateral?
 You might not have heard this word before, but you do know it.

-It’s perhaps the most important run of pipe in your home or building.
+It’s perhaps the most important line of pipe in your home or building.
 Why?
 Because it’s vital for running a safe, healthy home.
 In this post, we’re going to walk you through the basics of a sewer lateral.

 So, What is a Sewer Lateral?

 A sewer lateral is the run of pipe between your building and the city’s main drain sewer.
 All waste in your home eventually goes into the sewer lateral, which then carries it away to the public sewer system through the city’s main drain.
 The city’s main drain is usually in the street in front of your home.

 But here’s the surprise.
 This sewer lateral is more commonly known as your home’s main drain, main line, sewer pipe, or main sewer line.
 There are probably even more variations.
 Whatever you call it, a plumber will know what you’re talking about if you ever need him or her to check it out.

 A building’s sewer main collects sewage from all of the building’s branch lines and carries it into the public sewer.
 In other words, your sewer main is the only thing that transports sewage from your home, office, or other building to the city’s sewer.

 Here are some interesting facts about sewer laterals in general.